minjo1234/TIL/3.Resource/CS/Cloud/AWS/EBS Volume.md

 - They are bound to a specific availability zone (Inner AZ , not other AZ )

-- network drive (not a physical drive)
+- network drive (not a physical drive
--
+(detach from an EC2 instance and attached to another and quickly)

+- locked to an availability zone (AZ)